db0/godot-hexgrid_tileset_demo/README.md

 This simple demo simply displays how to connect a hexgrid according [to this guide](https://www.redblobgames.com/grids/hexagons/implementation.html) to a Godot tilemap (like in the hex demo in the asset store)

-Hex code taken from: https://github.com/romlok/godot-gdhexgrid.
+Hex code taken from: https://github.com/romlok/godot-gdhexgrid and modified to use internal Godot functoins.
 Please check that repository for usage of the included libraries.

 Tileset created quicky via GIMP for purposes of this demo.
-The vector-sizes were a bit trial and error due to stretched hexes.

 ## Demo Usage